-The share capital may be increased by the issuance of up to 927,650 fully paid registered Common Shares with a nominal value of CHF 0.40 per share and to the maximum amount of CHF 371,060 in execution of subscription rights, which may be granted to employees, members of the board of directors as well as key service providers (see Note 13 for further reference).
-The amount of the conditional capital remained unchanged in 2012 and 2013.
+The share capital may be increased by the issuance of up to 1,500,000 fully paid registered Common Shares with a nominal value of CHF 0.40 per share and to the maximum amount of CHF 600,000 in execution of subscription rights, which may be granted to employees, members of the Board of Directors as well as key service providers (see Note 13 for further reference).
+As of December 31, 2014, 55,881 share options had been exercised to reduce the available share capital.